leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cataract-preoperative-cornearefractive
 - What is the cost of a Cataract operation?
+- Cataract surgery expensive
+- Government pay for cataract surgery can
+- How much is cataract surgery
+- Why is multifocal lens so expensive
 - How much does surgery cost for Cataract?
 - Is Cataract surgery expensive?
 - What is the cost of surgery to remove my Cataracts?